Sanctions against Iran and Shanghai Cooperation Organisation (SCO)

 Iran - Wikipedia; Shanghai Cooperation Organisation - Wikipedia;

-USA and China are like two rival ‘business firms-superpowers’ that compete on ‘customers-allies’.
-Each of them has loyal ‘customers-allies’ (e.g. UK for USA, while North Korea for China), yet there are many potential ‘customers-allies’ that could move from one ‘firm-superpower’ to another, so when USA imposes sanctions on one ‘customer-ally’, then it creates an opportunity for China to takeover on the disappointed/frustrated customer-ally to increase the ‘market-superpower’ share of ‘customers-allies’ of China.
-Shanghai Cooperation Organisation (SCO) is served as a tool for China to neutralize sanctions imposed by USA on potential ‘customer-ally’ in order to create for China a new loyal ‘customer-ally’.
-Given that, when the ‘market-superpower’ share of USA is reduced due to sanctions, then the ‘market-superpower’ share of China is increased.
-This movement of ‘customers-allies’ between the ‘business firms-superpowers’ occur regardless of sanctions when a ‘customer-ally’ abandoned or disappointed from the ‘service’ of its ‘business firm-superpower’.
+The USA and China are like two rival ‘business firms – superpowers’ that compete for ‘customers – allies’.
+Each of them has loyal ‘customer-allies’ (e.g., the UK for the USA, while North Korea is for China), yet there are many potential ‘customer-allies’ that could move from one ‘firm-superpower’ to another, so when the USA imposes sanctions on one ‘customer-ally’, then it creates an opportunity for China to takeover on the disappointed/frustrated ‘customer-ally’ to increase the ‘market-superpower’ share of ‘customer-allies’ of China.
+The Shanghai Cooperation Organisation (SCO) serves as a tool for China to neutralise sanctions imposed by the USA on potential ‘customer-allies’ in order to create for China a new loyal ‘customer-ally’.
+Given that, when the ‘market-superpower’ share of the USA is reduced due to sanctions, then the ‘market-superpower’ share of China is increased.
+This movement of ‘customer-allies’ between the ‘business firms-superpowers’ occurs regardless of sanctions when a ‘customer-ally’ is abandoned or disappointed by the ‘service’ of its ‘business firm-superpower’.

-Hence, several important questions arise in the risk of Iran Sanctions and Shanghai Cooperation Organisation (SCO):
+Hence, several important questions arise regarding the risk of imposing Sanctions against Iran, especially when Iran is a member of the Shanghai Cooperation Organisation (SCO):

-• Is Iran willing to go back to the old conditions of the nuclear deal or Iran will try to get better conditions due to the neutralize sanctions via SCO?
+• Is Iran willing to go back to the old conditions of the nuclear deal, or will Iran try to get better conditions due to the neutralisation of sanctions via the SCO?

-• Is China interested in continuing USA sanctions on Iran in terms of the creation of new allies when the USA is continued to impose sanctions or imposes new sanctions on a potential ally of China?
+• Is China interested in continuing USA sanctions on Iran in terms of the creation of new allies when the USA continues to impose sanctions or imposes new sanctions on a potential ally of China?

-• Is China not interested in resuming the Iran nuclear deal because of ‘losing control’ on a new ally?
+• Is China not interested in resuming the Iran nuclear deal because of ‘losing control’ of a new ally?

-• Is the Iran nuclear deal doomed because of SCO?
+• Is the Iran nuclear deal doomed because of the SCO?

-• Is Iran already have nuclear capabilities via ‘made or buy’ or even getting ‘gifts’ from non-USA rivals/superpowers?
+• Does Iran already have nuclear capabilities via ‘made or buy’ or even getting ‘gifts’ from non-USA rivals/superpowers?

-• Is global regulation could stop the sale of nuclear capabilities or the ‘gifts’ of nuclear capabilities?
+• Could global regulation stop the ‘sale‘ of nuclear capabilities or the ‘gifts’ of nuclear capabilities?

 Dr. Ziva Rozen-Bakher